theturtle32/WebSocket-Node/README.md

 Request Router Example
 ----------------------

-For an example of using the request router, see `libwebsockets-test-server.js` in the `test` folder.
+For an example of using the request router, see `websockets-test-server.js` in the `test/scripts` folder.

 Resources